uthcode/learntosolveit/source/topcoder.rst

 The STL

-Many of the classes and functions used in competition come from the Standard Type Library, also known as the STL.
+Many of the classes and functions used in competition come from the Standard Template Library, also known as the STL.
 The STL provides a set of common libraries to perform everything from basic string work to complicated sorting algorithms.

 To be able to compete, you'll need to be familiar with two classes: vector and string.

 Includes